ainanihsan/Azure-Communication-Service-Voice-API/README.md

 2. Use that number in the `from` field
 3. Use a valid destination number in the `to` field

+**Expected Result**: The function will return a 500 Internal Server Error if you haven't configured actual phone numbers in ACS.
+This is normal and indicates the function is working correctly but lacks valid phone configuration.

 ## 📊 Monitoring & Logging

 ### Application Insights (Optional)